Snowleopard-osu/osu-wiki/news/2017-08-30-beatmap-spotlight-july-2017.md

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/sayonara-memories.jpg)](https://osu.ppy.sh/s/606364)

-There's a great Ranked song which has been mapped by **[Akemi_Homura](https://osu.ppy.sh/u/707980)** on July!
-However, The simple 1/2 + 1/4 patterns are neatly mapped with appropriate consistency and each song parts were divided very well by map pattern itself, so it makes really interesting while playing! and it would be good to use as practice pattern of Double Time since there's less difficulty parts, but many rest parts.
-I'm pretty sure that many people can enjoy this map!
+**[Akemi_Homura](https://osu.ppy.sh/u/707980)** has put out a great entry into Ranked this month with Sayonara Memories!
+The simple 1/2 + 1/4 patterns are neatly mapped with appropriate consistency and the song parts were divided very well by patterning within the map itself, making it very interesting to play.
+It is also good practice for double time, since the map has many rest sections dividing the more difficult ones.
+There's bound to be something for everyone in this one!

 ## osu!catch

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/fingerbang.jpg)](https://osu.ppy.sh/s/559525)

-Placeholder
+The July osu!catch Spotlights start with a bang!
+While this set by **[JBHyperion](https://osu.ppy.sh/u/4879508)** doesn't really edge out on the star rating, it still is a wiggly map full of twists and turns for the player to hold their finger on.
+With his ever-distinct style present in the map, combined with the song's fast pace and uncommon rhythms, it sure is something that players would have to carefully (finger)dash for!

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/yuragi.jpg)](https://osu.ppy.sh/s/602506)

-**[JBHyperion](https://osu.ppy.sh/u/4879508)** has given us a solid mapset that shows mastery of balanced play-ability and flow.
+Surprising us with another entry, **[JBHyperion](https://osu.ppy.sh/u/4879508)** has given us a solid mapset that shows mastery of balanced play-ability and flow.
 While it may comply with the standard settings of modern mapping, this map sets itself apart with solid flow and entertainment value.
 Great job!

 [![](/wiki/shared/news/2017-08-30-beatmap-spotlights-july-2017/sad-machine.jpg)](https://osu.ppy.sh/s/380329)